2015 Sudanese general election

 General elections were held in Sudan on 13–16 April 2015 to elect the President and the National Assembly.
 They were originally scheduled for 2 April, but were delayed by eleven days.
 These were the first elections to be held following the secession of South Sudan.

 Incumbent President Omar al-Bashir won the presidential election by a landslide, amid a boycott from the majority of the opposition.
-The ruling National Congress of Sudan also won a majority in the 426 seat National Assembly.
+The ruling National Congress Party of Sudan also won a majority in the 426 seats of the National Assembly.

 Electoral system

 The President was elected using the two-round system; if no candidate gained a majority of the vote in the first round, a run-off would have been held.